-The first six weeks are crucial to building the relationship that retains new members.
+In regard to member retention, fitness industry pros know that the first six weeks are crucial to building the relationship that retains new members.
 This is the “first impression” period where a member makes up their mind about whether to renew their membership or not.
 Here are some ways to boost their retention probability:

 #12 – Be Welcoming

 This should go without saying, but as mentioned earlier, it’s easy to just smile and give an acknowledging nod at a new member.
 Instead, train all your staff to introduce themselves, offer help, get to know new members, incorporate them into the gym community, invite them to group classes, and countless other inclusive ideas.
 Watch this video to learn more: